MaayanYesharim/PINNs/README.md

 ## Files

-- `Example1BurgersEquation.ipynb` — Reproduces the 1D Burgers' equation example from the original paper.
+- `BurgersEquation.ipynb` — Reproduces the 1D Burgers' equation example from the original paper.
 - `PINN_WaveEq_Family_GitHubReady.ipynb` — Experiments with solving a family of wave equations using the PINNs framwork.
 - `README.md` — This document.